aaronpowell/graphql-typescript-workshop/steps/07-mutations/README.md

 ## 3. Testing our mutation

-Run the GraphQL server and navigate to the GraphQL Playground then execute a mutation to create a game:
+Run the GraphQL server and navigate to the GraphQL IDE then execute a mutation to create a game:

 ```graphql
 mutation {